Juvenile Crimes/Youthful Offenders Attorney in Nassau County

 Protect Your Child’s Future.
 Contact Our Lawyers Today.

 If you are a minor charged with a crime, or if your child is, the attorneys at Lerner & Lerner, P.C., can help.
-Our two lawyers bring more than 50 years of combined legal experience to each matter, and both hold the prestigious AV preeminent rating* from Martindale-Hubbell.
-Contact our Nassau County, New York, juvenile defense attorneys at 516-741-4100 to learn more.
+Our two lawyers bring more than 70 years of combined legal experience to each matter, and both hold the prestigious AV preeminent rating* from Martindale-Hubbell.